Blog | Without Customer Insight We're Just Lost in Data

 It's all about people

 Competitive insight is all about people and their unique ability to observe and synthesize.
 Future patterns, like present ones, will be affected by the unpredictable nature of human beings, on-going changes to the contexts businesses operate in, and disruptions injected by external social forces.

 To predict with higher levels of confidence, in these unpredictable times, you need to engage people directly in your decision-making process, have a continuoys real-time dialogue with them and get their feedback on the perceived options and choices.
 This people-based insights agenda is the new reality in a business world defined by rapid and unrelenting change.

 Regardless of how sophisticated big data analytics becomes, people have a few unique, immutable features, which separate them from transactional analytics and algorithms:

-- People have a natural tendency to analyze only the data relevant to them and synthesize it with themselves as focal point.
-Unlike big data analytics humans take everything that matters to them into account, putting themselves in the middle, and basing their synthesis on all relevant touchpoints and influences around them.
+- People have a natural tendency to analyze only the data relevant to them and synthesize it with themselves as a focal point.
+Unlike big data analytics, humans take everything that matters to them into account, putting themselves in the middle, and basing their synthesis on all relevant touchpoints and influences around them.

 - People have a built-in ability to predict their next actions.
 Indefinite permutations suddenly become a set of options.
 Even a single interruption in the logical sequence of order will completely re-shuffle the options and the sequence of priority, but the person herself is able to provide an immediate re-constructed set of preferences.
 The closer to her inner circle of trust the external influence comes from, the more powerful impact it will have.